ahmadiehsan/personal_docs/docs/software/protocols/protocol_rules/restful_api.md

 ### Cacheable

-In today’s world, the caching of data and responses is of utmost importance wherever they are applicable/possible.
+In today's world, the caching of data and responses is of utmost importance wherever they are applicable/possible.
 The webpage you are reading here is also a cached version of the HTML page.
 Caching brings performance improvement for the client side and better scope for scalability for a server because the load has been reduced.

 In REST, caching shall be applied to resources when applicable, and then these resources MUST declare themselves cacheable.
 Caching can be implemented on the server or client side.